How to Say You’re Not Feeling Well Professionally

 Tip #2: Choose an appropriate communication method

-When asking for time off work, choose your boss’ preferred communication method.
+When asking for time off work, choose your boss’ preferred communication channel.

-Moreover, Pumble is a great email alternative that keeps communication efficient — with short messages and effective emojis you can inform your boss and colleagues that you’re not feeling well and communicate further steps.
+Pumble is a great email alternative that keeps communication efficient — with short messages and effective emojis, you can inform your boss you’re not feeling well, and your colleagues can plan future steps.

 💡 Pumble Pro Tip

-Even though email seems like the obvious choice for simple sick leave messages, email is not always the best option for remote communication.
+Email seems like the obvious choice for simple sick leave messages, but it’s not always the best option for remote communication.
 Check out our blog post to learn why:

 Tip #3: Let your colleagues know